youssef-ashraf-othman/C_Project/README.md

 ### Used Technologies:
 This project is mainly based on single linkedlist.
 I have used two single linked lists, one to store the information of patients, and the other to store time slots to allow me to delete and restore the slots easily.
 ID is the Key to the list of patients.
-If I want to find any node, I simply uses id as The Id cannot be repeated by any two patients.
+If I want to find any node, I simply use the Id as The Id cannot be repeated by any two patients.

 ##
 ###Challenges that faced me: